 Management of the Business Line or Function is responsible for the overall risk management cycle in their Business Line or Function from identification to monitoring and management of action plans.
 They report about the status of both operational and compliance risk directly to the Executive Board members.
 Compliance and Operational Risk, as second line departments, monitor and provide advice to management on compliance risk and operational risk.
-They have frequently direct contact with the EB and SB and are represented in the Risk and Audit Committee of the Supervisory Board, PC, ORC Athora Netherlands and in the ORC's and PMP's of the MTs (see Section 7.2.5 Risk Organisation) of Proteq.
-Within the PMP MTs, Compliance advices on the development, evaluation and approval of products in accordance with laws, regulations, the AFM criteria and criteria related to treating customers fairly.
+They frequently have direct contact with the Executive Board and Supervisory Board and are represented in the Risk and Audit Committee of the Supervisory Board, PC, ORC Athora Netherlands and in the ORC's and PMP's of the MTs (see Section 7.2.5 Risk Organisation) of Proteq.
+Within the PMP MTs, Compliance advises on the development, evaluation and approval of products in accordance with laws, regulations, the AFM criteria and criteria related to treating customers fairly.